guruma/neovim-clojurescript/doc/coding-styles.md

 ## Global Symbols

-Global symbols have one star mark at the end side.
+Global symbols have one star mark at the end.
 This makes it easy to identify the global symbol in the function definitions.

 ```